TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 #### psxview Plugin

-To find the hidden processes that are concealed from standard processes,
+To find the hidden processes (cannot be found in pslist) that are concealed from standard processes,

 ```bash
 python vol.py -f memory.dmp --profile=<profile> -g <offset> psxview